Podidiving/podidiving/README.md

 Senior Machine Learning Engineer @ Tinkoff

-Intrested in all Deep Learning related stuff and especially Computer Vision 😎
+Interested in all Deep Learning related stuff and especially Computer Vision 😎

 I like to teach people machine learning because it's awesome.
 Reach me out if you'd like to get a great lecture about backpropagation 🤩